-Occupational Health and Safety reported that all employees under the HazCom Standards at these companies have already been required to be trained on GHS adoption, as of the deadline on Dec.
+Occupational Health and Safety reported that all employees under the HazCom Standards.
+At these companies have already been require to be train on GHS adoption, as of the deadline on Dec.
 1, 2013.
-Certain product distributors and other businesses that missed the deadline have until December 1, 2015, where the Occupational Safety and Health Administration (OSHA), mandates that all businesses be fully compliant with GHS standards.
+Certain product distributors and other businesses that missed the deadline have until December 1, 2015.
+Where the Occupational Safety and Health Administration (OSHA), mandates that all businesses be fully compliant with GHS standards.

-This six-month extension for the labeling deadline was granted by OSHA to help suppliers with shipments that may have arrived too close to the June 2015 deadline.
+This six-month extension for the labeling deadline was grant by OSHA to help suppliers with shipments that may have arrive too close to the June 2015 deadline.
 However, for the manufacturers who missed the June deadline, it could possibly slow the process down for the December deadline.